ANGOLA BIRDING TOUR: DETAILED ITINERARY

 Other species possible in the Huambo/Mt Moco area include Lizard Buzzard, Peregrine Falcon, Speckled Mousebird, Grey-headed and Brown-hooded Kingfishers, Pearl-breasted Swallow, Mosque Swallow, African Thrush and perhaps African Cuckoo-Hawk, whilst at night we may well come across the spectacular Pennant-winged and Square-tailed Nightjars.

-Angola: Day 8 After a final morning in the Huambo/Mt Moco area we will make our way north towards Kumbira Forest where we will stay for three nights at Conda.
+Angola: Day 8 After a final morning in the Huambo/Mt Moco area we will make our way north towards Kumbira Forest where we will stay for three nights at Conda (or Konda).
 We will make plenty of stops for birding along the way, looking for any of the species that we have not yet found.
-Once at Konda, we will begin our exploration of the area.
+Once at Conda, we will begin our exploration of the area.

 Angola: Days 9-10 Kumbira Forest is an area of degraded habitat on the southern scarp that was selectively logged before the civil war.
 Sadly, in the previous few years, the rate of habitat destruction has continued at pace, to the point where the speciality birds of the region are now under real risk of extinction in the near future.
 Despite not being pristine habitat, however, it can be teeming with birds.
 Patches of forest adjoin farmbush (mainly old coffee plantations) and these cover the slopes beneath the impressive quartzite cliffs of Njelo Mountain.